 Frederick Leonard McInnes was born on 11th November 1895 in Langley Prairie, British Columbia, Canada.

-I cannot locate the McInnes family on any Census returs for 1911.
+I cannot locate the McInnes family on any Census returns for 1911.

 Attestation Papers for Private 2020514 Frederick Leonard McInnes, Library and Archives, Canada.

 During basic training in Vancouver Frederick was promoted to Lance Corporal on 9th April 1918, Acting Sergeant on 3rd July 1918, reverted back to Corporal at his own request on 15th August 1918 and embarked for England aboard the S.S.Durham Castle on 10th September 1918, arriving on 25th September 1918.
-Upon arrival he was posted first to Seaford Army Camp and then Kinmel Camp Rhyl.
+Upon arrival he was posted first to Seaford Army Camp and as hostilities were coming to an end he was posted to Kinmel Camp Rhyl for discharge and repatriation to Canada.

-Sadly, Frederick contracted Influenza and was admitted to the Canadian General Hospital at Kinmel Park Camp on 14th October 1918 and according to the doctors report soon developed Broncho Pneumonia and died at 22.30 on 18th October 1918.
+Tragically, Frederick contracted Influenza and was admitted to the Canadian General Hospital on 14th October 1918 where, according to the doctors report he soon developed Broncho Pneumonia and died at 22.30 on 18th October 1918.

 Frederick was buried in St. Margaret’s Cemetery, Bodelwyddan.